-This past year we located another participant whose family came from Virginia and who had some indication his line went back through John to William Towne.
+In 2013 we located another participant whose family came from Virginia and who had some indication his line went back through John to William Towne.
 His results also showed he was not related to William.
 Nor was he related to the other two Virginia lines.

 We continue to be interested in exploring these other Town/Towns lines both in America and in England, and will update our findings here as we learn more.
 If anyone has further knowledge of the Southern Towns and possible test candidates, please contact us.